Once you have been married for one year our divorce solicitors can help you pursue a divorce.

 It is essential to seek immediate legal advice regarding dissolving marriage where there is an international element.
 It may be crucial to the outcome of the proceedings for the Divorce Petition to be issued in the correct jurisdiction.
-Our divorce solicitors in Sheffield and Chesterfield have substantial experience in dealing with case’s with an international element and would strongly urge you to contact one of our team to discuss your options at the earliest opportunity.
+Our divorce lawyers in Sheffield and Chesterfield have substantial experience in dealing with case’s with an international element and would strongly urge you to contact one of our team to discuss your options at the earliest opportunity.

 If you feel judicial separation may be appropriate please contact our expert team of divorce solicitors in Sheffield and Chesterfield to discuss your options in more detail.